 Box Client for Linux

 Box might’ve left Linux users behind, but we haven’t.
-It’s 2020 and ExpanDrive is still the most powerful Box client for Linux that supports a full range of powerful Box features.
+It’s 2023 and ExpanDrive is still the most powerful Box client for Linux that supports a full range of powerful Box features.
 It runs on Ubuntu, Red Hat, Linux Mint, CentOS, Debian and most other popular distributions.
-ExpanDrive is currently shipping a a desktop app and a server edition is in beta.
+ExpanDrive is currently shipping a a desktop app and a server edition.

-ExpanDrive runs similarly to Box Drive, making your content available on-demand.
+ExpanDrive runs similarly to Box Drive.
+Your content is available on-demand.
 No need to eat valuable disk space, time or bandwidth downloading things you’ll never touch.
-ExpanDrive can be configured to mount the root of your Box account, or map it to a specific folder.
+ExpanDrive can be configured to mount the root of your Box account, or mapped it to a specific folder.
 In addition to a Linux client, ExpanDrive also runs on Mac and Windows and supports customization and enterprise distribution to help you deploy into large organizations.

 Advantages over sync